zksecurity/stwo-book/src/how-it-works/vcs/index.md

 # Vector Commitment Scheme

-> In STARK protocols, the prover first interpolates the computation trace as polynomials over some domain, then evaluates those interpolated polynomials over a larger domain (Reed-Solomon encoding).
+> In STARK protocols, the prover first interpolates the computation trace as polynomials over some domain, then evaluates those interpolated polynomials over a larger domain.
 Finally, the prover commits to those evaluations using a vector commitment scheme.
 >
 > Stwo uses a Merkle tree-based vector commitment scheme that enables efficient commitment to multiple columns of data and generation of Merkle proofs for queried elements.
 This section covers the complete workflow: from hash function implementations to the commitment and decommitment processes.